 Prospects and Fishing Tips

 RAINBOW & BROWN TROUT

-Although the Toccoa River's trout fishery was affected by the drawdown of Lake Blue Ridge, evidence suggests that the food base (aquatic insects) was only temporarily affected.
-Anglers have the choice of using artificial lures, live bait, or flies throughout the river and any of these can be quite successful.
+Trout anglers have the choice of using artificial lures, live bait, or flies throughout the river and any of these can be quite successful.
 Bait fishing can be productive with nightcrawlers, corn, or powerbait being the most popular choices.
 Fishing with live minnows is prohibited on any trout stream such as the Toccoa, but artificial imitations like Rapalas, Mepps or Roostertail spinners, or spoons can be deadly.
-Substantial caddis, mayfly, and midge hatches occur throughout the season, so fly anglers should be prepared to "match the hatch" when fish are rising.
+Substantial caddis, mayfly, and midge hatches can occur throughout the season, so fly anglers should be prepared to "match the hatch" when fish are rising.
 Nymphs, wet flies and streamers also have their place, especially in winter.
-Visit the local fly shops or search popular internet message boards like NGTO for the current fishing reports and tips on "whats hot" at the moment.
+Visit the local fly shops or search popular internet message boards like North Georgia Trout Online (NGTO) for the current fishing reports and tips on "what's hot" at the moment.

 For bass, crankbaits, spinnerbaits, and soft plastics are hard to beat.
 Crayfish imitations are sure to entice a strike from a hungry smallmouth.
-Fly anglers may hook a bass or two when targeting trout with large streamers, such as clouser minnows.
-Try using small in-line spinners, worms or crickets for bream.
+Fly anglers may also hook a bass or two when targeting trout with large streamers, such as clouser minnows.
+Try using small in-line spinners, worms or crickets for bream and for yellow perch.

 Look to the lower river reaches near McCaysville, where the water is a bit warmer and currents are slower.
 Anglers might also try fishing just below the dam, as DNR personnel have noticed more bass and other warmwater species here at times.